userofmeet/random/README.md

-# data_logging
+# RANDOM REPO
-This repo is created as a repo for receiving the offline files stored in a device which have been sent via a prompt for an IoT device.
-It doesnt contain any codes, just no context logged files for my own purposes
+This repo is created for random purposes and contains everything without any context.
+It contains the codes for my reference but nothing related with each other